kelynch/branch_renaming_change_process/README.md

 # README for `branch_renaming_change_process`

 This repository contains a script for adding issues to GitHub repositories as part of the [Samvera Branch Renaming Group's](https://samvera.atlassian.net/wiki/spaces/samvera/pages/504926829/Samvera%2BBranch%2BRenaming%2BWorking%2BGroup) change process.
-Visit the wiki to learn more about the group and our process.
+Visit the Samvera wiki to learn more about the group and our process.

 ## Requirements
 * [Git](http://git-scm.com/)